Rolling post, begun April 2016

 The Conservatives won the most seats in parliament, and May managed to get the support of the northern Irish Democratic Unionist Party to give her a tiny majority.
 The DUP wants a ‘soft’ Brexit (including a ‘soft’ land border with EU member the Republic of Ireland).
 May would also need the parliamentary support of every Tory member, including the many EU remoaners.

-With Brexit negotiations due to begin very soon, May’s pre-election ‘hard’ Brexit plan to leave the EU single market and exclude the UK from EU free movement may be abandoned.
+With Brexit negotiations due to begin very soon, May’s pre-election ‘hard’ Brexit plan to leave the EU single market and exclude the UK from EU may be abandoned.

-Jeremy Corbyn, still leader of the Labour Party after his unexpectedly good performance in the general election, has shown surprisingly good tactical acumen by announcing that Labour would leave the EU single market.
+Jeremy Corbyn, still leader of the Labour Party after his unexpectedly good performance in the general election, showed surprisingly good tactical acumen by announcing that Labour would leave the EU single market.